 Substantial completion of the New Acute Hospital was May 11, 2015; however, the final completion certification of the project has not been issued.
 Any potential adjustment to the costs will be recorded on a prospective basis.
-Costs for the New Acute Hospital are included in buildings and building service equipment.
+Cost for the New Acute Hospital are included in Hospital facility at 1235 Wilson Ave.

 The Hospital was awarded an opportunity by the Ministry of Long-Term Care to develop a 320-bed long-term care home facility on its land at Finch Site location.
-The construction of the facility commenced December 2020.
-As of March 31, 2023, the Hospital has incurred total project costs of \$162,496 [2022 - \$87,832] which is included in construction in progress.
-The long-term care facility will be operated by Humber Meadows [note 15].
+The construction of the facility commenced December 2020 and was completed during June 2023.
+As of March 31, 2024, the Hospital incurred total project costs of \$149 [2023 - \$162,496] which is included in construction in progress.
+The long-term care facility is operated by Humber Meadows [note 16].